 How To Help Your Readers Understand Your Words

-When you begin your blog post writing, it may be in pieces.
-You are putting down thoughts that may be fragmented.
+When you begin your blog post writing, it may be in pieces because you are putting down thoughts that may be fragmented.
 I know mine was when I began blogging.
 I suggest that you write and then go back and reread it.
 Will your reader understand exactly what you mean?

 Write it again; only this time expand on each thought.
-Give explanations to give a deeper understanding of the subject.
+In addition, give explanations to give a deeper understanding of the subject.
 Then go to preview mode in WordPress and reread it.
 Use your Grammarly to check it and reread it.

 When you are finished, it will flow and make sense all at the same time.

-Summary – A Recap – How To Write A Good Blog Post
+Summary – A Recap On A Guide To Writing A Good Blog Post

 When you follow all of these steps repeatedly, you will be able to sit down and write a post that ranks in 3-4 hours.